A Driven Tagged Particle in Symmetric Exclusion Processes with Removals: Notations and Main Results

-The first theorem says the tagged particle in the SSEP with a removal rule has a speed which depends only on $\rho, p_2,q_1$: \begin{theorem} Consider a driven tagged particle in the SSEP with removal rules.
+The first theorem says that the tagged particle in the SEP with a removal rule has a speed determined by $\rho, p_2,q_1$ ($p_1$ is not involved): \begin{theorem} Consider a driven tagged particle in the SEP with removal rules.
 Assume jump rates $p(\cdot),q(\cdot)$ and initial measure $\nu_0$ satisfy assumptions A1,A2 and A3.
-Then the displacement $X_t$ of the tagged particle satisfies a law of large number with a speed $m =\frac{p_2q_1}{p_2 + \rho q_1 } $,
+Then the displacement $X_t$ of the tagged particle satisfies a law of large numbers with a speed $m =\frac{p_2q_1}{p_2 + \rho q_1 } $,

 \end{theorem}